 Hot water is pulled from the top of the tank toward your fixtures, and fresh, cold water is drawn in through the intake tube near the bottom of the tank.
 When the cold water increases the temperature inside the tank, the heating element initiates to heat the water.

-What Do You Need To Know About Installing/Replacing a Water Heater?
+What Do You Need To Know About Installing a Water Heater?

 Replacing your water tank or installing a new hot water heater can seem like a daunting home improvement task, and it is for most property owners and experienced DIYers.